-Through scenario-based learning, learners determine if they were personally exposed, if they have the virus, and what they should do.
+Through scenario-based learning, learners in the first course determine if they were personally exposed, if they have the virus, and what they should do.
 The eLearning module explores different encounters that may or may not transmit HIV and what steps should be taken.
 At the end of the activity, learners can take a confidential survey to further identify personal risk and plan next steps, if needed.
 The course also includes links to additional information for those who think they are at risk.

 The online learning and assessment materials are based on the popular POZ Basics materials and help individuals impacted by HIV/AIDS.
 The three additional modules will cover testing and prevention, being newly diagnosed and aging topics.